ChadFarrow/stacks-pc20/CONTEXT.md

 # Project Overview

-This project is a Nostr client application built with React 18.x, TailwindCSS 3.x, Vite, shadcn/ui, and Nostrify.
+This project is a Podcasting 2.0 starter template built with React 18.x, TailwindCSS 3.x, Vite, shadcn/ui, and the Podcast Index API.

 ## Technology Stack